Exit popups work.

 This can work for exit popups as well.
 All you have to do is display a progress bar at the top.
 Here’s a pop up page from CoSchedule:

 Images can make a huge difference in any online marketing campaign, and exit popups are no exception.

 In eCommerce, 67% of consumers say that the quality of the product image is “very important” in selecting and purchasing the product, more important than product-specific information, a long description, or even ratings and reviews!

 Images are so important to shoppers when deciding whether to purchase a product, so think about how you could use images to get people to do something smaller, like entering their email address for your free ebook.

 Since he’s using an image of the product, which includes its title, he doesn’t even need that much copy to get the point across.
-The only description he really includes (or needs) is that the book you’ll get is 54 pages long.

 8. Overcome Objections